-For more information about the San Franciso Ordinance, call Charles at 415-497-3090.
+For more information about the San Franciso Ordinance, call Chuck at 415-497-3090.
 Also, the City provides instructions consisting of a 6-step guide with links to 30 resources available, including a 32-page Benchmarking Guide.
 Visit: How to Comply with Benchmarking in San Francisco

 The building owner must ensure the building receives an energy audit by an architect or licensed engineer every five years.
 The audit provides the building owner with a list of specific opportunities to save money and save energy in the building, as well as any rebates that may be available.

-To learn more about an Energy Audit call Charles at 415-497-3090 or visit our SF Frequently Asked Questions.
+To learn more about an Energy Audit call Chuck at 415-497-3090 or visit our SF Frequently Asked Questions.
 You might want to also go to San Francisco's Overview of Energy Audits - What is an energy audit?
 What is required?
 What is the value for me?